Canadian-Wildlife-Federation/CHYF/chyf-processing-tools/README.txt

 --- Catchment Delineator ---
 ---------------------------------------
-To run the catchment delineator you will need to have DEM data in the form of a directory containing geotiff tiles.
+To run the catchment delineator you will need to have DEM data in the form of a directory containing GeoTIFF tiles.
 For the sample Richelieu are, the "CDEM" data can be obtained from NRCan at the URL below or by searching the web for "CDEM Download":

 https://open.canada.ca/data/en/dataset/7f245e4d-76c2-4caa-951a-45d1d2051333

-The tiles nubmered 031A, 031H, and 031I are required to cover the sample area.
+The tiles numbered 031A, 031H, and 031I are required to cover the sample area.

 To run the catchment delineator use the catchment-delineator file.
 For example to run on the sample data provided use the following command: